pimatic/pimatic-shell-execute/README.md

       "interval": 60000
     }

+### ShellButtons Device

+You can define a button device with buttons that trigger individual shell commands, eliminating the need for individual rules:

+    {
+      "id": "tv-remote",
+      "name": "TV Remote",
+      "class": "ShellButtons",
+      "buttons": [
+        {
+          "id": "tv-power",
+          "text": "PWR",
+          "onPress": "irsend SEND_ONCE tvset KEY_POWER",
+          "confirm": true
+        }
+      ]
+    }

+The given example shows the possibility to create an infrared remote in the pimatic frontend using lirc.
+The `onPress` command can be any bash command or file you may want to execute.

 ### ShellPresenceSensor Device

 You can define a presence sensor whose state gets updated with the output of shell command.
 In some